 Master of Arts in Philosophy

 Philosophical Writing.
-Students must submit two essays from any area(s) of Philosophy demonstrating mastery of one or more subject matter in the field.
+Students must submit two essays from any area(s) of Philosophy demonstrating mastery in one or more subjects in the field.

 Research Proposal.
 Students must demonstrate ability to formulate an original and defensible line of philosophical research.